McLaren M10B car-by-car histories

 Alan McKechnie to replace 400-03 (a replacement monocoque that allows the engine to sit lower): UK 1970 for Mike Walker - John Butterworth: UK 1971 for John Myerscough and Guy Edwards (Victory Race only); UK 1972 for Edwards - Mike Domingo (South Africa) 1973 and raced by Joe Domingo 1974.
 Then raced by Len Booysen in 1975 for Team Domingo.
 To Rennie Mackrory late 1980s ... going to a Duncan Fox customer in New Zealand 2002 ... being "worked on" by Fox for owner Frank Karl (Auckland, NZ) in June 2007; retained 2009.

 Expected to appear in the 2010/11 New Zealand F5000 Tasman Cup Revival Series but not seen.
 Again expected in a July 2012 preview of the 2012/13 series.
 Reports describe the car as being chassis 400-03.
-Raced at the Phillip Island Classic in March 2016.
+Raced at Manfeild in November 2015, and then regularly in F5000 Revival raced.
+Raced at the VHRR Phillip Island Classic and the Monterey Historics in 2018.

 Note that the Formula 1 Register books record 400-19 as being the replacement M10B used by Keith Holland 1971-72 (from R3 Brands onwards, replacing car crashed at R1 Mallory).
 See 400-06(B) above.